sebastiencaille/sky-lib/skylib-java/README.md

 		switch (column) {
 			case A_FIRST_VALUE: ...
 ```
+**Tuning the table columns**
-Tuning column size: each column is contributing to the table's column size
+The width of each column is computed according to the contribution of each column (fixed or % or filling

 ```java
 final ContributionTableColumnModel<StepsTableModel.Column> columnModel = new ContributionTableColumnModel<>(table);